GriersonMarucciLab/Minesweeper/README.md

 The raw data is automatically processed as the simulation ends. runGraphs.m carries out the initial analysis, while compareGraphs.m overlays the output on collated graphs of 200 unmodified M.genitalium simulations.
 Both outputs are saved as MATLAB .fig and .pdfs, though the .fig files were the sole files analysed.
 The raw .mat files were stored in case further investigation was required.

-To classify our data we chose to use the phenotype classification previously outlined by Karr (Figure 6B 17), which graphed five variables to determine the simulated cells� phenotype.
+To classify our data we chose to use the phenotype classification previously outlined by Karr (Figure 6B 17), which graphed five variables to determine the simulated cells phenotype.
 However, the script responsible for producing Figure 6B, SingleGeneDeletions.m, was not easily modified.
 This led us to develop our own analysis script recreating the classification: runGraphs.m graphs growth, protein weight, RNA weight, DNA replication, cell division, ands records several experimental details.

 There are seven possible phenotypes caused by knocking out genes in the simulation: non-essential if producing a dividing cell; and essential if producing a non-dividing cell because of a DNA replication mutation, RNA production mutation,